syncfusion-content/xamarin-docs/Xamarin/SfSwitch/gettingstarted.md

 # Getting Started

-This section explains you the steps to add the SfSwitch control with basic functionalities in Xamarin Forms.
+This section explains you the steps to add the SfSwitch control with basic functionalities in Xamarin.Forms.

 * Adding SfSwitch reference
 * Launching an application on each platform with SfSwitch